droplit/CrossbowGame/Readme.txt

 	Serverside:
 - mlg_sound - 1 - If the MLG sound effects should play.

 --------------------------------
 What to do, if a problem occurs:
 --------------------------------
 There are three kinds of problems that can happen in CrossbowGame:
-- The problem caused by the end user (think of a bad modification or a bad setting)
+- The problem caused by the client(think of a bad modification or a bad setting)
-- The problem caused by us, the developers/
+- The problem caused by us

 The very first step of solving your problem is figuring out who caused it.
 Often this is easy to figure out.
 If errors started to occur when you edited your HUD, it's probably your fault (or the server host's).
 If the server starts in sandbox, or if you get the error